[Bikenomics comes out on December 1st; pre-orders are shipping now]

 Bikenomics provides a surprising and compelling new perspective on the way we get around and on how we spend our money, as families and as a society.
 The book starts with a look at the real transportation costs of families and individuals, and moves on to examine the current civic costs of our transportation system.
 The book tells the stories of people, businesses, organizations, and cities who are investing in two-wheeled transportation.
 The multifaceted North American bicycle movement is revealed, with its contradictions, challenges, successes, and visions.

 Looking for the original, pocket-sized zine to carry around and hand out?
 They’re over here.

-Wholesale discount automatically applied to orders of 7 copies or more.
+Wholesale discounts automatically apply to orders of five or more copies